AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Introduction

 \section{Introduction}

 The study of chaos and the development of methods to predict and control chaotic systems have a rich history, with significant progress made over the past few decades.
-Early approaches focused on understanding the mathematical foundations of chaos, leading to the identification of key properties such as Lyapunov exponents and strange attractors, which describe the system's sensitivity to initial conditions and the structure of chaotic trajectories ~\cite{peitgen1992chaos}.
+Early approaches focused on understanding the mathematical foundations of chaos, leading to the identification of key properties such as Lyapunov exponents and strange attractors, which describe the system's sensitivity to initial conditions and the structure of chaotic trajectories~\cite{peitgen1992chaos}.
 These foundational concepts paved the way for the development of control strategies aimed at stabilizing chaotic systems~\cite{Ott1990, Shinbrot1990, Braiman1991, Pyragas1992, Shinbrot1993, Grebogi1997}.

 Building on these early successes, researchers have developed various methods to control chaotic systems, with significant focus on managing chaotic transients.
 These transients are periods of chaotic motion that occur temporarily before a system stabilizes or escapes to another attractor.
 Managing chaotic transients is essential in systems where maintaining a chaotic regime offers significant benefits.
 For example, in mechanical systems, chaotic vibrations can improve the efficiency of energy harvesters by broadening the range of resonance frequencies and increasing energy extraction~\cite{litak2015regular}.
-Similarly, in ecological models, chaotic dynamics can help prevent population collapses and maintain ecosystem stability~\cite{capeans2019new}.
-Among the most effective techniques developed to achieve these goals is partial control~\cite{sabuco2012dynamics,capeans2017partially}, which utilizes tools such as safety functions and safe sets~\cite{capeans2019new}.
+Similarly, in ecological models, chaotic dynamics can help prevent population collapses and maintain ecosystem stability~\cite{capeans2014when}.
+Among the most effective techniques developed to achieve these goals is partial control~\cite{sabuco2012dynamics,capeans2017partially}, with safety functions and safe sets as their core elements~\cite{capeans2019new}.

-The safety function is a powerful tool for controlling systems with chaotic transients governed by difference equations.
-It quantifies the minimum control required to confine chaotic trajectories within an arbitrary region of phase space for a given number of iterations~\cite{capeans2022controlling,Capeans2024}.